 The main factors affecting the Company's performance is the development and cooperation between government and private sectors in the supply and demand of biodiesel production from CPO, by promoting the cultivation of palm trees in more suitable areas according to the AEDP2018 plan and having the production capacity of CPO not less than 5.26 million tons per year with the OER of not less than 19% by 2020 and 23% by 2037.
-In 2021, there was CPO flowed to the market for 2.99 million tons which higher than the previous year.
-It was expected that palm trees were sufficiently taking care in the previous year due to the high level of CPO prices, resulting in more crops harvested to the market.
-In addition, the global CPO price is higher than that in the domestic markets.
-As the world's largest CPO producers lack of labor to cut palm fruits because of the COVID-19 outbreak, resulting in more crushing mills in Thailand to export.
-For this reason, the price of CPO in Thailand has continued to rise.
-By 2022, it is expected that the palm fruit crops would expand from (1) quality palm trees with a high crops per Rai (2) favorable weather forecasts that increase yields per rai and (3) farmers are motivated by high CPO prices as well as the income insurance scheme.
+In 2022, there was CPO flowed to the market for 3.38 million tons which higher than the previous year.
+Due to the farmers have expanded their cultivation area by planting palm in vacant land and substitute for other crops and the palm trees were sufficiently taking care with fertilizers in the previous year due to the high level of CPO prices, as well as, an abundant of rainfall since the end of 2021.
+The palm trees are intacted and received a steady amount of precipitation.
+By 2023, it is expected that the palm fruit crops would expand from (1) quality palm trees with a high crops per Rai (2) favorable weather forecasts that increase yields per rai and (3) farmers are motivated by high CPO prices in 2022 (higher than the palm fruit price guarantee scheme).

 While the furtherance on demand is the government measures of subsidized palm fruit price and the announcement of a government measures to increase the proportion of biodiesel in the energy sector in order to help palm fruit farmers.
 The goal is to create a sustainable balance of the entire palm oil system.
-However, in the second half of 2021, both petroleum and CPO prices in domestic and global have significantly increased to the extent that it affects the economy.
-Therefore, in order to alleviate the suffering of the people, CEPA has announced that B5 diesel is the base diesel for general diesel vehicles instead of B10 and B7.
+However, in 2022, both petroleum and CPO prices in domestic and global have significantly increased to the extent that it affects the economy.
+Therefore, in order to alleviate the suffering of the consumers, the ERC has ordered to adjust biodiesel blending ratio in diesel fuel to B5 instead of B10 and B7, then adjusted to B7 which in effective by the end of the 1st quarter of 2023.
 This is a measure that will negatively affect the biodiesel industry in the coming years.
-If the price situation is still high like this, it is unlikely that the CEPA will announce that the mandatory diesel is rotating at B10 or B7.
+If the price situation is still high like this, it is unlikely that the ERC would adjusts biodiesel blending ratio in diesel fuel back to B10.
 In addition to factors related to the expansion of the EV market and government measures to support the EV manufacturing industry, such as the reduction of import taxes on batteries and other components or import duty on EVs, etc. The aforementioned factors are considered negative factors for the biodiesel industry both in the short and long term.
 Because it significantly affects the demand for diesel consumption.
-However, the most important factor is the recovery of economic activity, especially tourism industry and related to the logistic and transportation sector after the easing of COVID-19, as well as economic connectivity in the ASEAN region is a factor to stimulate demand for commercial vehicles.
+However, in 2023, the Company believes that the petroleum and CPO prices would resum as normal and the recovery of economic activity in the ASEAN region is a factor to stimulate demand.
 Although, the CPO demand tends to increase but still requires short-term measures from the government (e.g. subsidy CPO exporting and international trade policies, etc.) in order to meet demand in line with a large supply to the market in the next year.